 The main challenge behind identifying $\bbeta^*$ is that the exogeneity condition \citep{engle1983exogeneity} on all predictors, i.e., $\mathbb{E}[\varepsilon^{(e)}|\bx^{(e)}] \equiv 0$ or at least $\mathbb{E}[\varepsilon^{(e)} \bx^{(e)}] = 0$, no longer holds for each single $e\in \mathcal{E}$.
-This arises easily in the high-dimensional settings as argued in \cite{fan2014endogeneity} and \cite{fan2014challenges} where a different data driven stragegy is proposed to solve the problem.
+This arises easily in the high-dimensional settings as argued in \cite{fan2014endogeneity} and \cite{fan2014challenges} where a different data-driven strategy is proposed to solve the problem.
 Instead, for each environment $e\in \mathcal{E}$, the exogeneity condition only holds on the important variables according to \eqref{eq:intro-dgp}.
-The only structural assumption we have in hand now is while $\mathbb{E}[y^{(e)}|\bx^{(e)}]$ is not necessarily equal to $(\bbeta^*)^\top \bx^{(e)}$ for each single environment $e\in \mathcal{E}$.
-This further indicates that $\bbeta^*$ may not be the best linear predictor for environment $e\in \mathcal{E}$, and the potential gap can be large.
-Recall when the covariance matrix $\mathbb{E}[\bx^{(e)} (\bx^{(e)})^\top]$ is positive definite, the best linear predictor for environment $e\in \mathcal{E}$ can be written as This implies that when only one environment $e\in \mathcal{E}$ is taken into consideration, one can obtain a smaller mean squared error by incorporating those \emph{linear spurious variables} which satisfies $\mathbb{E}[x_j^{(e)} \varepsilon^{(e)}]\neq 0$ and other variables correlated to these variables.
-They help predicting $ \varepsilon^{(e)}$ and reducing prediction error under this environment.
-The variable measuring ``background color'' in the above thought experiment is an example.
-However, these variables are not stable because the corresponding association between these variables and $y$ may vary, or even adversarial in other or unseen environments, leading to bad predictions.
+The only assumption available now is while $\mathbb{E}[y^{(e)}|\bx^{(e)}]$ is not necessarily equal to $(\bbeta^*)^\top \bx^{(e)}$ for each single environment $e\in \mathcal{E}$.
+This further indicates that $\bbeta^*$ may not be the best linear predictor for environment $e\in \mathcal{E}$, and the gap can be potentially large.
+Recall when the covariance matrix $\mathbb{E}[\bx^{(e)} (\bx^{(e)})^\top]$ is positive definite, the best linear predictor for environment $e\in \mathcal{E}$ can be written as This implies that when only one environment $e\in \mathcal{E}$ is taken into consideration, one can obtain a reduced mean squared error by incorporating those \emph{linear spurious variables}, defined as the variables $x_j$ satisfying $\mathbb{E}[x_j^{(e)} \varepsilon^{(e)}]\neq 0$, and other variables correlated to these variables.
+They help predict $ \varepsilon^{(e)}$ and reduce prediction error under this environment.
+An example is the variable measuring ``background color'' in the above thought experiment.
+However, these variables are unstable because the corresponding association between these variables and $y$ may vary or even be adversarial in other or unseen environments, leading to biased predictions.